by-student-2017/dft/README.md

 ## Development version.
 - For the first time in the world, a significant level of NLDFT code was built in C++ with a CC0 license.
 - I want someone to develop QSDFT and spinodal versions by CC0 license.
+- It does not receive financial support from the Foundation.
+Because no one helped me.

 ## beta version (July/7/2021)
 	cd NLDFT_SDA_Slit